Gulf states must tackle Muslim Brotherhood threat: UAE

 “The Muslim Brotherhood does not believe in the nation state.
 It does not believe in the sovereignty of the state,” Sheikh Abdullah bin Zayed al-Nahayan said at joint press conference with the Ukrainian foreign minister.

-He said there were individuals within the Muslim Brotherhood who would be able to use their “prestige and capabilities to violate the sovereignty, laws and rules of other states”.
+There were individuals within the Muslim Brotherhood who would be able to use their “prestige and capabilities to violate the sovereignty, laws and rules of other states,” Sheikh Abdullah added.

 “We need to communicate to see if there were individuals or organizations who were using these countries,” he said, without naming the countries he was referring to.